OWASP/www-staff/projects/201911-membership-form.md

 - [ ] 2019-11-19, Form completed for demonstration, [Simone]
 - [ ] 2019-11-21, Regression testing complete, [Harold]
 - [ ] 2019-11-22, Project Complete ready for deployment, [Harold]
+- [ ] 2019-12-01, Load historical Membership transaction data into Stripe with email as key, [Harold]
 - [ ] 2019-12-11, Deploy to new website in production, [Harold]

 ## Leadership